MQTTCool/auth-hook-example/README.md

 ## Build

-To build your own version of `demo-auth-hooks.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, follow these steps:
+To build your own version of `demo-auth-hooks-1.0.0.jar`, instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, follow these steps: